 Day 3 - 22 Dec: Santa & his elves and cookie baking

 This morning it is time for fun in the snow after breakfast.
 Test your skills at snowshoeing, cross country ski, tobogganing and for the children a chance to drive their own mini snowmobile under supervision.
 Lunch in the restaurant.
 In the afternoon we bake Finnish traditional gingerbread cookies.

 Then the highlight of the day: off we zoom on the sleigh pulled by snowmobiles in our search for Santa.
 A warming kota awaits us where we will have pancakes and hot drinks and Elves will lead us through the forest for your private family visit.
 Dinner will be taken in the hotel.

-After breakfast we head out to the local reindeer farm by bus.
+After breakfast, you will head out in the snow covered forest on a snowshoe walk.
+Upon return to the hotel, transfer to the local reindeer farm by bus.
 Here you can try your hand at lasso-throwing and learn about the reindeers in the small museum.
 After taking a 1.5 km safari through the silent forest we will feed the reindeer before saying our good byes.
 Who knows, maybe Rudolph or Dasher will be there.
 Next we visit the snow hotel, with its snow rooms, ice restaurant, bar and ice sculptures.
 After a tour around this impressive structure we will enjoy a nice warm lunch served in the ice restaurant where even the tables and chairs are made of ice!
 (If it is too cold or the ice restaurant isn't ready, lunch will be served around the fire in a traditional kota)